Elhemsho/Spielhenne/README.md

 Serve as a learning and portfolio project

-📌 Possible Future Improvements

-AI opponents for single-player modes

-Online multiplayer

-Sound effects per game

-More games and difficulty levels

-User profiles and statistics
+---

-📄 License
+## 📄 License

-This project is licensed under the MIT License.
-You are free to use, modify, and distribute this project.
+© 2026 Henrik Bernhard Seebach.
+All rights reserved.

+This project and its source code **may not be copied, modified, or distributed** without **explicit permission from the author**.

+---

-👤 Author
+## 👤 Author

 Created by Henrik Seebach © 2026